Tomasz-Kluczkowski/d2r_multibox/README.md

 <br>

 ## NOTE 1:
-this code uses `handle64.exe` to kill the process that D2R.exe runs which block running mutliple instances of D2R.exe.
+this code uses `handle64.exe` to kill the process that D2R.exe runs which blocks running mutliple instances of D2R.exe.
 The executable is included in the repo for ease of use but you can remove it and copy yourself from official Microsoft download location here: https://learn.microsoft.com/en-us/sysinternals/downloads/handle

 ## NOTE 2:
 this code uses AutoIt community image recognition library from this blog post: https://www.autoitscript.com/forum/files/file/471-image-search-udf/.